ACC1100/custom-dark-themes/README.md

 Custom dark CSS for the Stylus extension

 How to use:
-1. Install Stylus extension
+1. Install Stylus web browser extension
-2. Go onto the page you want to customise
+2. Go onto the webpage you wish to apply custom style for
 3. Click Stylus extension button
 4. Click "Write style for:"
 5. Copy paste the CSS into the new window and save

 Alternatively:
 1. Download the Stylus JSON backup
-2. Import the JSON into Stylus
+2. Click Stylus extension button
+3. Click "Options"
+4. Click "Import" -> "Import styles"
+5. Select JSON backup file

-NOTE: The alternative may overwrite existing styles!
+NOTE: The alternative method may overwrite existing styles!

 NOTE: I did not create ALL the styles in the JSON

 # minimal reddit theme
+- ONLY WORKS FOR OLD REDDIT
+- Requires RES (Reddit Enhancement Suite) browser extension
-- Make sure you also install RES and use custom RES backup file
+- Restore custom RES backup file after RES extension is installed
+- Apply custom CSS into stylus